 Boundary disputes occur when 2 or more parties claim to have ownership of the same land.
 It can also happen when the property owners disagree on how a particular land is used like extending more trees into the yard.
 Situations like this can be solved but sometimes they’re difficult to deal with, they end up with endless debates when it comes solving the problem and there has to be a legal intervention.

-If you have property line dispute with your neighbor you have to make the right approach and take the necessary steps that are needed in order to solve the problem easily.
+If you have a property line dispute with your neighbor you have to make the right approach and take the necessary steps that are needed in order to solve the problem easily.
 If you believe you’re the owner of any property and someone is making a claim, you have the right to protect your property.
-In this article we’ll outline some important steps that need to be taken in order to resolve property line disputes
+In this article, we’ll outline some important steps that need to be taken in order to resolve property line disputes

 Know Your Boundary

-The first and most important step is to identify the boundary of your property, make sure you have a line that separates your property form neighbors’, you should have this on a map so that it can be used as evidence, and always make sure the line is clearly drawn so that it can be seen clearly.
-Without exact boundary line of your property it’s difficult to make claim when disputes arise.
+The first and most important step is to identify the boundary of your property, make sure you have a line that separates your property from neighbors’, you should have this on a map so that it can be used as evidence, and always make sure the line is clearly drawn so that it can be seen clearly.
+Without exact boundary line of your property, it’s difficult to make claim when disputes arise.
 You can know your boundary line by checking your home documentation; you should talk to a surveyor to draw boundary lines for you when you buy a new house.

 Talk Your Neighbor

-If you have a boundary dispute with your neighbor you should talk to them in a proper manner before you do anything else, you’re letting them to know that they’ve interfered with your property.
+If you have a boundary dispute with your neighbor you should talk to them in a proper manner before you do anything else, you’re letting them know that they’ve interfered with your property.
 Having a polite conversation sometimes can deal with the problem or at least both of you can begin a resolution process.

-Don’t even try to argue with your neighbor, if he’s not ready for polite conversation walk away and don’t say anything that could be used against you when the matter reach to the court.
+Don’t even try to argue with your neighbor, if he’s not ready for the polite conversation to walk away and don’t say anything that could be used against you when the matter reaches to the court.
 Whatever your neighbor offer and you’re not satisfied with it, you shouldn’t accept right in the first place, state clearly all your needs.
 It’s always a good idea to see if you can resolve things out before filing any lawsuit because you’ll save yourselves time and money.

 Talk To Your Attorney

-If you can’t resolve things with your neighbor it’s now time to talk to a lawyer, you should talk to an attorney that specialize in dealing with real estate lawsuits so that he can guide you along the process and if a lawsuit is needed he knows how to do it properly.
-A good property dispute attorney will help you collect all the important evidences that will be needed in the court so as to make the proper claim on your property.
+If you can’t resolve things with your neighbor it’s now time to talk to a lawyer, you should talk to an attorney that specializes in dealing with real estate lawsuits so that he can guide you along the process and if a lawsuit is needed he knows how to do it properly.
+A good property dispute attorney will help you collect all the important evidence that will be needed in the court so as to make the proper claim on your property.